compiler-explorer/compiler-explorer/docs/EWARM.md

 # Prerequisites
 To run the IAR ARM compiler you will need:

 - A valid installation of the IAR ARM compiler.
-[EWARM](https://www.iar.com/iar-embedded-workbench/#!?architecture=Arm) has a free 30 day trial on their website
+[EWARM](https://www.iar.com/iar-embedded-workbench/#!?architecture=Arm) has a free 30-day trial on their website
-- Technically you need a license as well to run the compiler, however you can get by with the 30 day free trial, as you will be able to run the compiler for 30 days for free
+- Technically you need a license as well to run the compiler, however you can get by with the 30-day free trial, as you will be able to run the compiler for 30 days for free
 - MinGW C++ toolchain for `c++filt` and `objdump`

 ## IAR ARM Compiler